hutulia/pagination/README.md

 # Hutulia/Pagination

-Work with abstract pagination by php
+Work with abstract pagination by php.

+The idea is to have the pagination calculations in separated unit.
+So that unit has just one responsibility - to calculate the pagination data.
+That data is abstract, so can be used with any type of items.

 ## Table of contents
 [Description](#description)